stefceror/chegg-tictactoe/README.md

 Dependencies: an existing Redux store

-1. To embed the component into another React app, copy the following files to your app:
-- `src/components/tic_tac_toe/TicTacToe.css`
-- `src/components/tic_tac_toe/TicTacToe.js`
-- `src/reducers/index.js`
-- `src/actions/index.js`
+1. Copy the `/src/components/tic_tac_toe` folder
 1. Include the `ticTacToeReducer` in your combineReducers method
 1. Instantiate a `TicTacToe` component.
-If you are not using react-redux's `Provider` component, you can pass your store in as a prop.
+If you are not using react-redux's `Provider` component, you can pass a store in as a prop.
 No other props are required.

-## Proposed process

-Move all the required files into the `components/tic_tac_toe` directory (and rename them according to function).
-Use a default prop to create a store if one is not passed in.
-Then the process to embed is simplified to:

-1. Copy the `/src/components/tic_tac_toe` folder
-1. If you are using Redux, add the `ticTacToeReducer` to your `combineReducers` method
-1. Instantiate a `TicTacToe` component.
-No props are required.

 # TODO